ScottLogic/blog/_posts/2016-01-05-java-microservices-with-dropwizard-tutorial.md

 title: Java Microservices - How to get started in minutes using Dropwizard
 date: 2016-01-05 00:00:00 Z
 categories:
-- bjedrzejewski
 - Tech
 author: bjedrzejewski
 layout: default_post
 summary: This blog shows how to get started with microservices using Dropwizard.
 It guides the reader through building a simple task-list service.
 ---

 This blog shows how to get started with microservices using [Dropwizard](http://www.dropwizard.io/0.9.1/docs/).
 It guides the reader through building a simple task-list service.